JavachipMom/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM stands for Document Object Model which is basically a object representation of what the HTML page looks like with elements..

 2. What is an event?

+An event is a interaction with the webpage that consist of what the computer is being inputed..
+For every letter typed, every scroll of the sidebar, even the movement of the mouse are all events that are happening..

 3. What is an event listener?

+Elements that are chosen to do specific events and fire a callback to the DOM..

 4. Why would we convert a NodeList into an Array?

+We convert a nodelist into a array so that we can easily run through the array to perform each task and make our code DRY so it is not so repetitive..

 5. What is a component?

+Components are building blocks to developing a application and made up of the HTML, CSS, and Javascript to make them reusable for developers..

 ### Git Set up